opensimworld/active-npcs/README.md

 Bob leave               : start wandering  between waypoints

+Bob setpath 0:1:3:5:1:0       : Walk through the given waypoints, i.e. walk to waypoint 0 , then to 1, then to 3, then to 5 etc.

 Bob run-notecard my_script.scr     : execute the contents of the notecard my_script.scr (the notecard must be in the controller inventory

+Bob batch say hi ; wait 10; say bye       : executes multiple commands one after the other.
+Commands are separated by ";"

 Bob stop-script         :  stop executing the notecard script

-Bob batch say hi ; wait 10; say bye       : executes multiple commands , separated by ";"

 Bob dress  swimming     : load the appearance from notecard "APP_bob_swimming"